staskobzar/opensips-mi/README.md

 ```

 Special "nl" header with any value is used to input additional "\r\n".
 This is
-useful, for example, for message-summary event to separate application body.
+useful, for example, in message-summary event to separate application body.
 This is
-because t_uac_dlg expect body parameter as xml only.
+because t_uac_dlg expects body parameter as an xml only.

-Thus, using multiple headers with same header-name is not possible with header hash.
+Thus, using multiple headers with same header-name is not possible.
 However, it is possible to use multiple header-values comma separated (rfc3261, section 7.3.1):
 ```
 hf["Route"] => "<sip:alice@atlanta.com>, <sip:bob@biloxi.com>"
 ```
-Is equivalent to:
+Which is equivalent to:
 ```
 Route: <sip:alice@atlanta.com>
 Route: <sip:bob@biloxi.com>
 ```
-If there is headers To and From not found, then exception ArgumentError is raised.
-Also if
+If there are no To and From headers found, then exception ArgumentError is raised.
+Also when
-body part present, Content-Type and Content-length are also mandatory and exception is raised.
+body part is present, Content-Type and Content-length fields are required.

 **Parameters**

 * method:     SIP request method (NOTIFY, PUBLISH etc)
 * ruri:       Request URI, ex.: sip:555@10.0.0.55:5060
 * hf:         Headers array.
 Additional headers will be added to request.
-At least "From" and "To" headers must be specify.
+At least "From" and "To" headers must be present.
+Headers' names are case-insensitive.
 * nhop:       Next hop SIP URI (OBP); use "." if no value.
 * socket:     Local socket to be used for sending the request; use "." if no value.
 Ex.: udp:10.130.8.21:5060
 * body:       (optional, may not be present) request body (if present, requires the "Content-Type" and "Content-length" headers)